 Northern Pitcher Plant - Sarracenia purpurea

-Sarracenia purpurea, also known as Purple or Northern Pitcher Plant, is a perennial and unusual wildflower native to Michigan and the UP.
+Sarracenia purpurea is known as Purple or Northern Pitcher Plant or Omakakiiwiidaas (frog’s leggings), according to the Great Lakes Lifeways Institute.
+Sarracenia purpurea is a perennial and unusual wildflower native to Michigan and the UP.
 This plant is cold-hardy and carnivorous, often found in in both acid and alkaline bogs, swamps, fens, and boggy interdunal flats and pools, according to Michigan Flora.

 The leathery leaves are streaked with red, sometimes nearly completely purple, and the similarly beefy flowers have "petals" which are bright red or purple.
 The pitchers, which form at the base of the plant, fill with water and enzymes that drown and digest unlucky insects, usually ants and flies.
 Colorful flowers spring up above the traps in May or June.
 Leaves are usually less than a foot in height, with flowers that extend to about 18".